-- Consists of structural units with void areas that are typically filled with pervious materials such as course sand, gravel, or turf. - Intended for low traffic areas, or for residential or overflow parking applications. - Soil types need to be considered-an infiltration rate of 0.5 to 3 inches/hour is required (unless an underdrain is used). - The ratio of the contributing impervious area to the porous paver surface should be no more than 3:1. - Slopes should be less than 5%, but preferably less than 2%. - A minimum of 2 feet of clearance between the bottom of the gravel and the seasonally high groundwater table or underlying bedrock is required.
+- Consists of structural units with void areas that are typically filled with pervious materials such as course sand, gravel, or turf. - Intended for low traffic areas, or for residential or overflow parking applications. - Soil types need to be considered-an infiltration rate of 0.5 to 3 inches/hour is required (unless an underdrain is used). - The ratio of the contributing impervious area to the porous paver surface should be no more than 3:1. - Slopes should be less than 5%, but preferably less than 2%. - A minimum of 2 feet of clearance between the bottom of the gravel and the seasonally high groundwater table is required.

-- Modular porous paver systems provide a reduction in runoff volume. - There is a high level of pollutant removal with these facilities. - Some types of systems can be purchased from commercial vendors.
+- Permeable pavement provides a reduction in runoff volume. - There is a high level of pollutant removal with these facilities. - Some types of permeable pavement can be purchased from commercial vendors.

-- There are high maintenance requirements associated with modular porous paver systems. - These systems can fail if designed incorrectly, placed in unstabilized areas, or if maintenance is not properly done. - There is the potential for groundwater contamination with modular porous paver systems. - Cannot be used in areas where contamination is possible (ex. industrial sites).
+- There are high maintenance requirements associated with permeable pavement. - Permeable pavement can fail if designed incorrectly, placed in unstabilized areas, or if maintenance is not properly done. - Permeable pavement has the potential for groundwater contamination. - Cannot be used in areas where contamination is possible (ex. industrial sites).

-Modular Porous Paver System in Encinitas, CA. (Source: Tetra Tech)
+Permeable Pavement in San Antonio, TX.
+(Source: Tetra Tech)

+Removal Rate

-Target Constituent 0% - → 100%
+Target Constituent 0%

 Total Suspended Solids not applicable

 Total Phosphorus

 Total Nitrogen

 Fecal Coliform insufficient data

 Heavy Metals